YunMoZhang/POEGA/README.md

 # POEGA

 This repository includes the source code for POEGA, an efficient and scalable framework for out-of-GPU-memory evolving graph processing.
 It also provides implementations of other state-of-the-art comparative approaches.
-For more technical details, please refer to our paper: *Efficient GPU-centric Evolving Graph Processing at Scale* (Paper Link TBD).
+For more technical details, please refer to our OSDI 2026 paper: *Efficient GPU-centric Evolving Graph Processing at Scale* (Paper Link TBD).

 ## Citing POEGA
 ```